International Institute for Nanotechnology

 • Cohort size: 15 students

-• Best fit: Students interested in STEM, chemistry, materials, sustainability, energy, nanotechnology, and lab research
+• Best fit: Students excited about chemistry, nanomaterials, nanotechnology, materials, energy, sustainability, and lab research

 • Experience needed: No prior research experience required